johnwarden/jonathanwarden.com/content/theory/warrants-and-corelevance/index.md

 If the warrant exists, we say 𝐵 is relevant to 𝐴.

 ### Counterfactual Relevance

-Unfortunately, this definition of conditional relevance still doesn't capture the the common notion of "relevance" pefectly well, because we can almost always find some second premise that makes the premise conditionally relevant.
+Unfortunately, this definition of conditional relevance above still doesn't fully capture the the common notion of "relevance", because we can almost always find some second premise that makes the premise conditionally relevant.
 For example, the premise (𝐻) *The car has a hood ornament* may not seem relevant to (𝐴) *the car will start*, but it is conditionally relevant given the premise (𝑀) *The car is powered by a magical hood ornament*.

 Of course, 𝑀 is pretty implausible -- $P(M)$ may be infinitesimally small.
 But other more plausible corelevant premises may have small probabilities.
 For example, if the subject just filled the car with gas, they will be quite certain that (𝐺) *the car has gas* and thus $P(\bar{G})$ might be infinitesimally small.
 So in both cases we have corelevant premises with small prior probabilities, but a car running out of gas is something that is likely to actually happen in many similar scenarios, even if not this particular one.

 Accounting for the difference in relevance in these two cases takes us into the metaphysical realm of modal logic, possible worlds, counterfactuals, and other difficult epistemological questions, that we won't try to answer here.

 ## Summary

-So in a Bayesian argument, an arguer asserts a **premise** in support/opposition to some **conclusion**, and if the premise is **relevant** -- the subject is more likely to believe the conclusion if they believe the premise -- then there must be some **warrant** justifying the inference from premise to conclusion.
+So we've rounded out our reconciliation of Bayesianism and argumentation theory by defining the **warrant** as those prior beliefs that make the premise **relevant**.
+If you've read this far, I am impressed!
+I hope this has been useful.

+In the next article I summarize all the definitions and mathematical formulas introduced in this series.

 <style>